 FP Markets Support

 The main company offices are located at Level 5, Exchange House, 10 Bridge St, Sydney, NSW, 2000.
-Offices are maintained in Beijing and Shanghai too, each with their own contact phone numbers.
+An office is also maintained in Beijing, with its own contact phone number.
 The Asia-Pacific focused nature of the operation is undeniable.

 FP Markets Products and Asset Selection